AdvancedModularManikin/AdvancedModularManikin.github.io/Tutorial_7.md

 ```

 ###### TICK
-Optional topic type to subscribe to.\
+Optional topic type to subscribe to. <br />
 Though this type is not part of the AMM spec, it is the main driver for how the simulation is able to advance forward in time.

 Subscribe to this topic if your module is dependent on updating when the sim as a whole updates.